OmurEKiraz/CSVtoYoutubePlaylist/README.md

 Failed entries are logged for review and easy retry 🔄

-The OAuth2 will expire if it didnt used for 5 to 7 days So when you get a weird terminal error saying token expired just delete the youtube_token.pickle file and re run
+The OAuth2 token will expire if it isn’t used for 5–7 days.
+So when you get a weird terminal error saying token expired just delete the youtube_token.pickle file and retry 🔄

 📜 License